-After his narrow margin of victory in the 1973 Tour of Luzon, Jess Garcia Jr. was telegraphed and invited by Vicor Music Corporation for an interview and screening after Vicor Music talent coordinator, Mr. Nestor del Fierra, scouted the would-be 1973 Tour of Luzon overall champion during the 1973 Tour of Luzon stage 8 in Agoo, La Union.
+After his wire-to-wire victory in the 1973 Tour of Luzon, Jess Garcia Jr. was telegraphed and invited by Vicor Music Corporation for an interview and screening after Vicor Music talent coordinator, Mr. Nestor del Fierra, scouted the would-be 1973 Tour of Luzon overall champion during the 1973 Tour of Luzon stage 8 in Agoo, La Union.

 The Vicor Music talent coordinator happened to see Garcia in the crowd and only discovered the potential of the singing cyclist after the then exhausted overall leader granted the request of the late Atty.
 Geruncio Lacuesta, the Father of Tour of Luzon, to render an intermission during the exhilarating awarding ceremony staged in Agoo, La Union national road.
 The rest is history.